-In Paris the carnival has a long story and can be traced back to the Middle-Ages.
-After a long hiatus between 1952 and 1997 the tradition of the Paris Carnival has been revived through a noisy colourful parade drawing tens of thousands Parisians and visitors from the Place Gambetta to the Place de la République.
+In Paris, the carnival has a long story and dates back to the Middle Ages.
+After a long hiatus between 1952 and 1997, the tradition of the Paris Carnival wa revived through a noisy colourful parade drawing tens of thousands of Parisians and visitors from the Place Gambetta to the Place de la République.

 Many artists have painted the carnival of Paris showing how popular it once was: Edouard Manet, Paul Gavarni, Claude Monet…

-The carnival was abundantly relayed by the medias as one of Paris’ largest festive events.
+The carnival was abundantly relayed by the media as one of Paris’ largest festive events.

 Thanks to private initiatives the Paris Carnival was revived in 1997 and has been running since, attracting media attention.